 U.S. Reps.
 Alexandria Ocasio-Cortez and Paul Tonko criticized the recently passed “One Big, Beautiful Bill Act,” highlighting its impacts on Medicaid, Medicare and cancer research funding during a town hall event Sunday in Plattsburgh.

-Traveling up to New York’s 21st Congressional District, the northern part of the state represented by Republican Rep. Elise Stefanik, the event—which filled the Strand Theatre’s 950 seats and drew a crowd of hundreds more outside—featured remarks by Cortez, Tonko, local healthcare workers and an audience Q&A. Cortez represents New York’s 14th congressional district in the Bronx and part of Queens and Tonko represents New York’s 20th congressional district in Albany, Saratoga, Schenectady, Montgomery and Rensselaer counties.
+Traveling up to New York’s 21st Congressional District, the northern part of the state represented by Republican Rep. Elise Stefanik, the event—which filled the Strand Center Theatre’s 950 seats and drew a crowd of hundreds more outside—featured remarks by Cortez, Tonko, local healthcare workers and an audience Q&A. Cortez represents New York’s 14th congressional district in the Bronx and part of Queens and Tonko represents New York’s 20th congressional district in Albany, Saratoga, Schenectady, Montgomery and Rensselaer counties.

 On July 4, Pres.
 Donald Trump signed the Republican-backed “One Big Beautiful Bill Act,” a budget reconciliation law that cuts federal spending and extends Trump-era tax breaks.
 It adds new Medicaid eligibility requirements, bans new state provider taxes to fund Medicaid, and lowers the federal match rate from 90% to 80% for states covering immigrants without qualified Medicaid status.